saigecarter/DH110-22F-Demo/README.md

 ## Design Statement

 While looking for websites related to the Life Below Water UN Goal, I found that there was a lack websites/platforms that served as a centralized source for people to get involved.
 Some would only list individual ways to help such as "reducing waste", "buying local fish", or general statements such as "support a Goal 14 charity" or "organize a cleanup project", but the users were left to find a way to achieve their goals without any resources being provided.
-After noticing this gap, my question was: **How might I design an accessible digital platform that empowers users looking to make an impact in ocean conservation efforts by connecting them to volunteer opportunities and organizations that align with their interests? **
+After noticing this gap, my question was:  **How might I design an accessible digital platform that empowers users looking to make an impact in ocean conservation efforts by connecting them to volunteer opportunities and organizations that align with their interests?**

 ## Competitor Analysis

+### Heurstic Evaluation

+The first step was to conduct a heuristic evaluation of the websites [Funding the Ocean](https://fundingtheocean.org/) and [Marine Watch International](https://marinewatchintl.force.com/main/s/?language=en_US) based on the heuristics by [Jakob Neilson](https://www.nngroup.com/articles/ten-usability-heuristics/) to analyze the user interface of its design.
+If the website was found to violate one of the heuristics, they were given a severity rating.
+For this task, I looked for websites that attempted to provide the users with resources and connect them to events and organizations related to ocean conservation, so I was interested in seeing how the heuristics related to this kind of website.
+Below are the overall assesments from the evaluations:

+**Funding the Ocean:**
+> Funding the Ocean website has an abundance of information, which can be hard to organize but overall the navigation and organization of content was user friendly.
+However the site has issues in match to the real world, consistency and standards, user control and freedom, recognition rather than recall, and aesthetic and minimalist design.
+Many of these issues have to do with the Funding Map feature, as it is a unique feature that would require more work into making more intuitive.
+Visually, I think the website would benefit from greater contrast between the banners and Title text, and the colors of the headers to improve the visual heirarchy.

+**Marine Watch International:**
+> Funding the Ocean website has an abundance of information, which can be hard to organize but overall the navigation and organization of content was user friendly.
+However the site has issues in match to the real world, consistency and standards, user control and freedom, recognition rather than recall, and aesthetic and minimalist design.
+Many of these issues have to do with the Funding Map feature, as it is a unique feature that would require more work into making more intuitive.
+Visually, I think the website would benefit from greater contrast between the banners and Title text, and the colors of the headers to improve the visual heirarchy.

 A heuristic analysis of [FundingtheOcean.org](https://fundingtheocean.org/) can be found at [Assignment 1](https://github.com/saigecarter/DH110-22F-SC/tree/main/ASSIGNMENT01)
 The usability test of FundingtheOcean.org can be found at [Assignment 2](https://github.com/saigecarter/DH110-22F-SC/tree/main/ASSIGNMENT02)